ETC5513-2026/assignment-3-reproducible-reporting-etc5513-group-1/README.md

 - Quarto for reporting and presentation
 - Git and GitHub for version control
 - `renv` for package management and reproducibility
+- `.gitignore` to exclude unnecessary generated files and temporary files from version control

 To restore the project environment: